Table of Contents[Hide][Show]

 KEY POINT: Olive oil slashes hunger and stops belly fat in its tracks!

 Other Benefits of Olive Oil For Diabetes

 A 2019 review found that people with diabetes following a Mediterranean diet plan that included extra virgin olive oil were able to delay the need for blood sugar-lowering medications when compared to control groups.

 Aim for at least 1 tablespoon a day, which is around 25-30 ml.
 If you have a salad every day (which you should), then this is fairly easy to achieve.

-For example: If I only have 20 mls once it is unlikely to have any benefit at all.
-But if I have 20 mls every day or even every second day then it will generate cummulative benefits over time, particularly if you include virgin olive oil in a diet that also contains lots of other anti-inflammatory foods, like the ones listed over here.
+For example: If you only have one tablespoon once it is unlikely to have any benefit at all.
+But if you have a tablespoon every day or even every second day then it will generate cumulative benefits over time, particularly if you include virgin olive oil in a diet that also contains lots of other anti-inflammatory foods, like the ones listed over here.

-If you can aim for 1 tablespoon a day, you’d be doing great 🙂
+KEY POINT: If you can aim for at least 1 tablespoon a day, you’ll reap the benefits of olive oil.

 How To Use More Olive Oil?

-- Drizzle some olive oil over your stir-fry, veggie omelette, or steamed veggies.
+- Drizzle some olive oil over your stir-fry, veggie omelet, or steamed veggies.